NikhilSuthar/SparkDataFrameMail/README.md

 # SparkDataFrameMail
-Example of How to send Spark DataFrame as a Report in Mail
+Example of How to send Spark DataFrame as a Report in Mail.[Click here](https://medium.com/@n.suthar.online/sending-spark-dataframe-as-a-report-d1bf6e994f0f) to visit blog.

 **To send DataFrame as a report in Mail**